 I love the tartness of apricots.
-This wonderful dessert cake is made with canned apricot halves, a delicious way to use this my favorite fruit year round.
+This wonderful Apricot Almond Cake is made with canned apricot halves, a delicious way to use this my favorite fruit year round.
 A sprinkling of orange flower water gives it a Mediterranean flair.
 Better yet, it is quick to prepare and pretty much foolproof to make.
 You will need an 8-inch solid metal cake pan (don’t use a spring-form pan — it will leak) or my favorite baking vessel for this cake, a seasoned cast iron skillet.

 3. Put the softened butter, sugar, eggs and orange water, if using, into a large mixing bowl.
 Sift the whole wheat pastry flour, almond flour, salt and baking powder over it.
 Beat together with an electric whisk until well blended.
 If the mixture seems stiff, add a tablespoon of milk or a little of the reserved apricot syrup to bring it to dropping consistency — where a small amount of the batter will fall off a spoon if gently shaken.

 4. Spoon the batter gently over the apricots with a spatula and smooth to cover them.
 Bake on a middle shelf for about 30 minutes or until a toothpick comes out clean.

 5. While the cake is baking, take an immersion blender and liquidize any discarded apricots with the reserved syrup.
 Add a few drops of orange flower water, if desired.
 Pour into a small saucepan and gently simmer until the syrup thickens by about a third.
 Set aside in a jug.